ikwzm/fclkcfg/Readme.md

 Clocks passed to the `clocks` property should be in the format of `<clock_handle clock_index>`, e.g. `<&clkc 15>`.

-For example, in the case of Zybo, the clock list is defined as follows in the device tree.
+For example, in the case of Zynq, the clock list is defined as follows in the device tree.

 ```devicetree:zynq-7000.dtsi
 /dts-v1/;